Key Lessons from Fairy tales

 Inquiry: How can stories of challenge and humour provide a connection between generations?

 Description: Student inquiries include, what can I learn from the elderly?
-Do they have funny stories from school?
+Do they have life lessons from which I can learn?
 Can I understand the emotions of another person?

 Please Understand Me – Bullying from Different Perspectives